Nashville in June: 31°C / 88°F afternoons, 19°C / 66°F mornings, 70% humidity, 11 rain days — peak bachelorette season.

 About 11 days of rain — almost all afternoon thunderstorms.
 They arrive around 2-4pm, drop hard for 30-60 minutes, then clear.
 Morning and evening activities are usually safe.
 Plan indoor lunches (Hattie B's, Prince's, Peg Leg Porker) for storm window.
 Always carry a compact umbrella.

-Cowboy boots (1-2 pairs for Broadway and nightlife), clean sneakers (daytime shopping and walking), one pair of sandals (brunch, pool if your hotel has one), no heels.
+Cowboy boots (1-2 pairs for Broadway and nightlife), white chunky sneakers (daytime shopping and walking), one pair of sandals (brunch, pool if your hotel has one), no heels.
 Stilettos on Broadway pavement is a tourist marker.
 Block heels are acceptable at nicer dinners (Husk, The Catbird Seat) but cowboy boots work there too.